George-Abdelmessh/Easacc/README.md

 - Initial route is `/login` with a redirect to `/home` when `is_logged_in` is true (see `core/router/router.dart`).
 - WebView requires valid HTTPS URLs to load without ATS exceptions on iOS.

----

-## 📜 License

-MIT or your preferred license.